-Two additional Virtual electronic screening sites were installed in 2015 and 2016 at the US13 Blackbird weigh station and N/B SR1 in Townsend.
+Two additional fixed Virtual electronic screening sites were installed in 2015 and 2016 at the US13 Blackbird weigh station and N/B SR1 in Townsend.
+A portable electronic screening trailer was also purchased in 2016.
 These systems are maintained and supported by Intelligent Imaging Systems.

 Program Activities: Describe any actions that will be taken to implement full participation in PRISM.
-N/A
+N/A how the State will conduct ongoing monitoring of progress in addition to quarterly SF-PPR reporting. $N\!/\!A$

-Performance Measurements and Monitoring: Describe all performance measures that will be used and include how the State will conduct ongoing monitoring of progress in addition to quarterly SF-PPR reporting.
-N/A
+Performance Measurements and Monitoring: Describe all performance measures that will be used and include